MetaCell/geppetto-meta/geppetto-ui/src/components/movie-player/README.md

 # Movie Player Component

-React component for playing videos.

-The components loads media from an URL passed to the component as a property.
-THe 'react-player' library is used to load the media, which can be from different sources such as:
+A component that can be used to embed playable videos.
+The components loads media from an URL passed as a property, while the 'react-player' library is used to load and play the videos.

-YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, and Mixcloud
+Supported sources:
+* YouTube
+* Facebook
+* Twitch
+* SoundCloud
+* Streamable
+* Vimeo
+* Mixcloud

 ```element
 movie-player/MoviePlayer